Social proof sells – if everyone has it, people think it must be good.

 You know what happens when people are scared – they crowd around other people.
 If you want to sell to these people, you must show them how other people use your product.
 Or in other words, you must use a social proof sales appeal.

-For example, the other day, Michael Martine tweeted about Wordpress Defender, an ebook that shows you how you can protect your wordpress installation from hackers.
+For example, the other day, Michael Martine tweeted about WordPress Defender, an ebook that shows you how you can protect your wordpress installation from hackers.
 Since this product uses fear to sell, it’s a perfect opportunity to show off how many other people found safety with the purchase of this product.

 The Bottom Line